hexojs/site/source/zh-cn/docs/syntax-highlight.md

 > Tip: When you want to use "sublanguage highlight", enable `auto_detect` and don't mark language when writing code block.

 {% note warn "Warning!" %}
-`auto_detect` is VERY SLOW, that's why we disable it by default.
-Do not enable it unless you really need "sublanguage highlight" or you just don't want to mark language when writing code block.
+`auto_detect` is very resource-intensive.
+Do not enable it unless you really need "sublanguage highlight" or prefer not to mark language when writing code block.
 {% endnote %}

 ### line_number

-`highlight.js` just won't support line number, [here is why](https://highlightjs.readthedocs.io/en/latest/line-numbers.html).
+`highlight.js` [does not](https://highlightjs.readthedocs.io/en/latest/line-numbers.html) support line number.

-Well, Hexo find a way to add line number by wrapping output inside `<figure>` and `<table>`:
+Hexo adds line number by wrapping output inside `<figure>` and `<table>`:

 ```html
 <figure class="highlight yaml">